 We empower the humanitarian community.
 Find out how we can support you...

-The aim of the project is actionable recommendations to inform future food and nutrition programming in Somalia and other food crises.
-It focuses on prevention of acute malnutrition among vulnerable populations, including pregnant and lactating women and children under five years of age.
+This project aimed to develop actionable recommendations to inform future food and nutrition programming in Somalia and other food crises.
+It focused on prevention of acute malnutrition among vulnerable populations, including pregnant and lactating women and children under five years of age.

 Share This